 Loud voice.
 Father?
 No. Not father.
 He can hear movement but he can't see anything and he can't breathe to say, "yes!
 Here I am!" but it doesn't matter because the darkness is lifting slightly.
 Air.
 But only a little.

 "Crikey, it's a kid."
 The voice is close now.
-He finds nerves that go to his hands.
+He finds nerves that go to his hand.
 He makes his brain move it, reaching out for that voice, holding onto it with everything.

 "Get a stretcher!
 Get the medics!
 A little boy.
 He's still alive.
 Hurry!"
 That was fainter-towards someone else.
 No. Bring the voice back to me.
 I need it.